-File a truck accident claim! filing a truck accident claim with the assistance of an experienced truck accident attorney can let you focus on the physical recovery after an accident while financially being covered through filing a claim against the parties at fault. learn more about truck accidents, personal injury law, and how to go about your claim process below.
+File a truck accident claim!
+Filing a truck accident claim with the assistance of an experienced truck accident attorney can let you focus on the physical recovery after an accident while being covered financially through filing a claim against the parties at fault.
+At Wyatt Law Firm, an experienced truck accident lawyer can handle the details of your insurance claim, negotiate on your behalf for a fair settlement, or represent you in court to pursue your legal claim.
+Learn more about truck accidents, personal injury law, and how to go about your claim process below.

 Truck accidents are a terrifying reality on the highways and roadways in the U.S. According to the Federal Motor Carrier Safety Administration (FMCSA), around 510,000 crashes involving large trucks were reported in a recent year.
 Of the half million crashes, 4,479 of those crashes resulted in fatalities.
 At least 114,000 resulted in injuries.

 The last thing anyone wants to think about or imagine is an accident with a heavy-duty truck.
 Sharing the road with tractor-trailers is not something many of us are comfortable with or accustomed to doing, no matter how often we travel the busy interstate highways.
 Watching these massive machines speed up next to us and roar past us is enough to trigger a panic attack in the calmest of drivers.
 Add rain, sleet, or slippery roads to the mix, and you have a disaster waiting to happen.
 Anything can go wrong, especially if a truck driver is speeding or driving distracted.